orionilloc/orionilloc1.github.io/_posts/2023-12-2-Disgruntled.md

 ![question8info](Q8FileLastModified.png)

 ## Q9: What is the name of the file that will get created when the file from the first question executes?
 Read the shell script that's been generated.
 There's even a version history at the top of the script.
-It's pretty goofy as a script, but you can clearly recognize the fictitous malicious actor's intended result.
+It's pretty goofy as a script, but you can clearly recognize the fictitous malicious actor's intentions.
 ![question9info](Q9Script.png)

 ## Q10: At what time will the malicious file trigger?
 (Format: HH:MM AM/PM)